finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 # **batch_create_trade_tickets**
 > CreateTradeTicketsResponse batch_create_trade_tickets(scope, code, lusid_trade_ticket)

-[EARLY ACCESS] BatchCreateTradeTickets: Batch Create Trade Tickets
+BatchCreateTradeTickets: Batch Create Trade Tickets

 Batch create trade tickets.
 Each ticket is broadly equivalent to a singular call to upsert an instrument, then a counterparty and finally  a transaction that makes use of the two.